Snakes And Lovers

 Thirty years is an awfully long time to wait between records.
 This is especially true when a band breaks up after issuing what is without question one of the greatest albums of all time.
 But this is just what the chosen few have had to endure after Bath's Interview went silent following their virtually unknown sophomore LP from 1980, Snakes and Lovers (self-titled in the states).
 Indeed, only those fans with a serious death wish might have attempted to hold their breath for a follow-up, for it never came...until now...sort of.

-Alan Brain, one-third of Interview's core writing team (along with Jeff Starrs and Pete Allerhand), has finally found his way back into the recording studio, presenting us with a breezy, lived-in, and unerringly pleasant cache of songs that he characterizes as "intelligent pop for grown-ups"; not Adult Oriented Rock, mind you, but rather a record that, while making both plaintive and playful references to the sounds and feelings of his youth, nonetheless presents them from a decidedly mature, mild-mannered, and (it must be said) middle-aged vantage point.
+Alan Brain, one-third of Interview's core writing team (along with Jeff Starrs and Pete Allerhand), has finally found his way back into the recording studio, presenting us with a breezy, lived-in, and unerringly pleasant cache of songs that he characterizes as "intelligent pop for grown-ups"; not Adult Oriented Rock, mind you, but rather a record that, while making both plaintive and playful references to the sounds and feelings of his youth, nonetheless presents them from a decidedly mature and mild-mannered vantage point.

 Having moved to Vancouver from Bath several decades ago, Brain has had ample opportunity to explore the lower forty-eight in some detail.
 Clearly, he likes what he sees, as several songs herein sing the praises of America's remarkable natural beauty.
 "California" relates an easy drive down that state's Highway One that is more Curt Boettcher than Brian Wilson; the derivatively-titled "God Bless America" (an anti-war song) overtly references Interview's "The Conqueror" in its slow, swaying mood; "When The Mississippi Calls", though presented as a playful country stomp, nonetheless laments Katrina's awful wrath.